by-d3k/maps/notes/All-StarBaseball.md

 ## History

+### **v1.29**
+- Fixed a bug where strikeout on a foul bunt recreated same player
+- Batting order should now be more accurate after inning ends

 ### **v1.28**
 - Stick Bat Aim can now be adjusted by tank position
 - Siege no longer resets tank to center hit position
 - Catchers get moved if too close to the plate or batter
 - Fixed a bug where tagging one runner resulted in more than one out
 - Runners of the same type are now deterred from crossing paths
+- Running out of the base line for too long results in an out
+- Added notification of Strong Throw

 ### **v1.27**
 - Player 1 is no longer required